-- You are Planning Your Business Succession – As people grow and change, their business ideals can grow and change as well.
-It is important to consult with a business attorney to ensure that your business not only begins, but continues to grow and develop as you see fit.
+As people grow and change, their business ideals can grow and change as well.
+It is important to consult with a business attorney to ensure that your business not only begins but continues to grow and develop as you seem fit.

-- You Need Legal Advice– Business attorneys genuinely love all matters relating to business.
-Whether this be drafting an employment contract, negotiating a settlement, or just general legal advice, business attorneys are more than happy to ensure your legal liabilities are fully minimized.
+Business attorneys genuinely love all matters relating to business.
+Whether this be drafting an employment contract, negotiating a settlement, or just general legal advice, business attorneys are more than happy to ensure your legal liabilities are minimized to the fullest extent possible.
 Do not risk making a business decision that could have negative legal ramifications.
 Consult an attorney to ensure your business is protected.